 Cape Reinga lighthouse

 The Cape Reinga lighthouse is often the first New Zealand light seen by approaching ships.
-It marks a special spot geographically.
-Looking out from Cape Reinga, oceans meet – the Tasman Sea to the west and the Pacific Ocean to the east.
+It marks a special spot geographically, as it is where the oceans meet, often in turbulent waters.

 Views from the Cape Reinga lighthouse